mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Independently verify the completed Luna seal; then consume one fresh-Sol falsification/adjudication.
-Do not act on an in-progress packet.
-2. Phase zero proves public raw-parser compatibility.
-Accepted M2 exports `ParserFunction`, exposes `Parser.parser`, and permits direct raw calls whose mismatch returns `ParserState`.
-Any changed behavior, wrapper, internal/external executor split, fallback or API widening kills EUW.
+1. Implement the smallest private SIR runtime and the same idiomatic dispatch-based JSON factory used by the exact accepted-M2 control.
+The candidate must have exactly one executor and no compatibility path.
-3. Only if phase zero is green, run scale-4 live M2 `jsonParser`, alternating hot immutable results, across seven fresh paired processes.
-Every raw ratio and exact-bootstrap 95% lower bound must be `>=10x`; any miss kills EUW before broader work.
+2. Run scale-4 live accepted-M2 `jsonParser`, alternating immutable success
+   products, across seven fresh paired processes.
+Every raw ratio must be `>=10x`; any miss kills SIR before bootstrap or broader work.
+3. Only when every raw point clears the floor, compute the exact-bootstrap 95% lower bound; it too must be `>=10x`.
 4. Only a green fatal cell opens scale 4/33 complete state/value/result, failures, diagnostics-on recovery, exact UTF-16, allocation, IC, deopt, GC and heap assays.
-5. The first CSS evidence is one real Value-owned combinator vertical authored once against control/candidate generic primitives, with proved nonzero EUW activity.
+5. The first CSS evidence is one real Value-owned combinator vertical authored once against control/candidate generic primitives, with proved nonzero SIR activity.
 A handwritten body, scanner-shaped representation, or “full CSS” label without the 1,439/1,653 denominator is fatal.
 6. Formation Clean A/B remain blocked until a surviving isolated candidate